You who are beloved of Vishnu

-Dibakar Muduli, is in his mid 60s and one among the 72 families of potters in Balikondala, a village surrounded by lush green paddy fields and coconut groves in the heart of rural Odisha.
+Dibakar Muduli is in his mid-60s and one among the 72 families of potters in Balikondala, a village surrounded by lush green paddy fields and coconut groves in the heart of rural Odisha.
 Like the traditional houses of that village, Dibakar’s house is constructed of mud walls with a thatched roof.
 Outside the front wall of the house is a narrow veranda where family members frequently sit to gossip with neighbours.
-However, in recent years most of the traditional houses have been replaced with concrete structures, but the pattern followed remains same.
+However, in recent years most of the traditional houses have been replaced with concrete structures, but the pattern followed remains the same.
 Inside the house is a central courtyard surrounded by living, kitchen and storage rooms.
 With an increased demand for his pots Dibakar also supplies earthen pots to Jagannath Temple at Puri for cooking and serving Abhada, the holy prasada to the devotees), Dibakar has now moved his workshop to a larger space, about 100 meters away.

 In front of Dibakar’s house, across the road, is an old Tulsi Chaura from the time of his forefathers.
 There is another one in the village on the main road towards the highway and two in the neighbouring village Tini Tiara, all at least 5 generations old.
 All these Tulsi Chauras are elaborately sculpted standing in small cleared areas.